EricTrainingRev/240701-JWA-Gen-AI/Study Guides/HTML-CSS.md

 Columns:
 `.col` class is used to set the width for the column dynamically.
 Grid system supports a maximum of 12 columns in a row and anything after that will be shifted to the next row.
-You can set the wsize for the colum (ranging from 1 to 12).
+You can set the size for the column (ranging from 1 to 12).
 ```html
 <div class="row">
     <div class="col-3">